-Source: Ipsos Understanding Socially Conscious Purchasers Base: 21,528 online adults under the age of 75 across 32 countries, interviewed 26 August - 9 September, 2022 Not only is there confusion over who should be doing what, there are often barriers and pain points rather than rewards for ESG-related activities.
+Source: Ipsos Understanding Socially Conscious Purchasers

+Base: 21,528 online adults under the age of 75 across 32 countries, interviewed 26 August - 9 September, 2022
-The Governance 'G' includes corporate governance such as employee relations and rights, executive and employee compensation, board of directors' diversity, cybersecurity and privacy, management structure, and prevention of bribery and corruption. of choosing sustainable or eco-friendly products and recycling plastics and other products purchased.
-Shoppers may choose brands and retailers which align with their values, and ESG principles form a large part of this.

 Along with transparency in sourcing, production, and packaging, shoppers may also look to the 'S' - the social impact of their purchases.
 They may shun companies with a history of poor employee treatment, or flagrant overcompensation of its executives at the expense of employees and customers.

 For manufacturers, ESG can be a source of competitive advantage.
 Brands adhering to ESG principles can differentiate themselves in a crowded marketplace and appeal to environmentally and socially conscious shoppers and retailers.
 ESG may also help mitigate risks.
 For instance, a brand which sources its materials sustainably is less likely to face supply chain disruptions due to environmental and/or social factors.
 Additionally, many investors now include ESG factors as part of their investment decisions.
-Lastly, brands demonstrating strong ESG performance can potentially attract more investment.1 Retailers also benefit from adopting ESG principles.
-First, they appeal to the growing consumer base, now numbering as many as 64% of consumers, who say they try to buy brands that act responsibly, even if it means spending more.
+Lastly, brands demonstrating strong ESG performance can potentially attract more investment.1

+Retailers also benefit from adopting ESG principles.
+First, they appeal to the growing consumer base, now numbering as many as

+64% of consumers,2 who say they try to buy brands that act responsibly, even if it means spending more.
 Second, by sourcing and promoting products that follow ESG principles, they can differentiate their inventory.
-Third, they can reduce risk by ensuring their supply chain partners also adhere to ESG principles, thus minimising potential disruptions and reputational damage.
-Both manufacturers and retailers have a role in removing barriers to sustainable consumption for shoppers, such as through circular economy recycling and refillables programmes.
-Manufacturers and retailers need to effectively communicate these activities to their shoppers. along with how shoppers can play their part.
+Third, they can reduce risk by ensuring their supply chain partners also adhere to ESG principles, thus minimizing potential disruptions and reputational damage.

+Both manufacturers and retailers have a role in removing barriers to sustainable consumption for shoppers, such as through circular economy recycling and refillables programs.
+Manufacturers and retailers need to effectively communicate these activities to their shoppers, along with how shoppers can play their part.

 Shoppers' ESG responsibilities include making informed purchasing decisions; supporting products based on attributes such as recyclability, reusability, and biodegradability; and selection of retailers and brands committed to sustainability.
 They also play a role in holding companies accountable by demanding transparency and ethical practices.

-Both manufacturers and retailers have a role in removing barriers to sustainable consumption for shoppers, such as through circular economy recycling and refillables programmes. 🎵 IPSOS VIEWS I SHIFTING SHOPPERS' ESG ATTITUDES TO ACTION SHOPPER STASIS AND BARRIERS TO BEHAVIOUR CHANGE Responsibilities may be well and good in theory, but action is another matter.
-While some shoppers feel a strong sense of personal responsibility in relation to sustainable practices and climate change, they do not consider themselves to have primary responsibility versus private companies and the government.
-Indeed, while 46% of consumers feel guilty about their impact on the environment, 60% believe that companies aren't doing enough in supporting sustainability and ethical best practices.
-This has led to limited progress in intentions to take individual actions, and confusion about which actions make the most impact.
-On the one hand, 61% of food and grocery shoppers consider themselves sustainable consumers, with 51% saying they are willing to pay more for ethical and sustainable products, and 50% saying they refuse to buy from companies who fail to act in a sustainable manner.
-But the increase in environmental concern hasn't manifested itself in more sustainable actions, with the public's environmental actions remaining virtually flat since 2014.
-Around a third of shoppers are 'low' in their engagement in social activism, and two-thirds are 'low' in acting on it, such as making or changing their purchase decisions based on environmental, social or ethical concerns.
-The adage 'the spirit is willing, but the flesh is weak' applies here.
+SHOPPER STASIS AND BARRIERS TO BEHAVIOR CHANGE

+Responsibilities may be well and good in theory, but action is another matter.
+While some shoppers feel a strong sense of personal responsibility in relation to sustainable practices and climate change, they do not consider themselves to have primary responsibility versus private companies and the government.3 Indeed, while 46% of consumers feel guilty about their impact on the environment, 60% believe that companies aren't doing enough in supporting sustainability and ethical best practices.4 This has led to limited progress in intentions to take individual actions, and confusion about which actions make the most impact.

+On the one hand, 61% of food and grocery shoppers consider themselves sustainable consumers, with 51% saying they are willing to pay more for ethical and sustainable products, and 50% saying they refuse to buy from companies who fail to act in a sustainable manner.4 But the increase in environmental concern hasn't manifested itself in more sustainable actions, with the public's environmental actions remaining virtually flat since 2014.

+Around a third of shoppers are 'low' in their engagement in social activism, and two-thirds are 'low' in acting on it, such as making or changing their purchase decisions based on environmental, social or ethical concerns.5 The adage 'the spirit is willing, but the flesh is weak' applies here.

-This is because there are a number of barriers to shoppers implementing ESG behaviours, including:
+This is because there are a number of barriers to shoppers implementing ESG behaviors, including: